twilio/twilio-cli/docs/plugins.md

 ./bin/run plugins:link ../plugin-<my-spectacular-plugin>
 ```

-Run this command from the cli folder.
-This assumes the cli and your plugin folders are siblings of each other (perhaps in a `~/Projects` folder).
+Run this command from the CLI folder.
+This assumes the CLI and your plugin folders are siblings of each other (perhaps in a `~/Projects` folder).

-Now, you can run your plugin command from the cli:
+Now, you can run your plugin command from the CLI:

 ```
 ./bin/run my-new-topic:my-new-command --help